hotosm/tm-admin/docs/pgasync.md

 # Async Data Flow

 To avoid some performance issues, all communication with the database is async using the *asyncpg* module.
-This
+If using the async model in SQLAlchemy, it uses asyncpg as well.
+Performance wise, depending on the actual operation, asyncpg may be faster than *psycopg2* or not.

 # Initialization